 Header & Footer tab with Different First Page checked and First Page Header -Section 2- shown in red boxes to point them out

-To stop this from happening remove the check from the Different First Page option box.
+Remove the check from the Different First Page option box to stop this from happening.

-Make sure you do the same in the Footer area too.
+Make sure you do the same in the Footer area.

 Click Close Header and Footer to return to your document.

-I’m hoping these steps have now removed the page and kept your line numbers.
+I hope these steps have removed the page and kept your line numbers.